Meat: Ethical issues

 Ethical issues regarding the consumption of meat include objecting to the act of killing animals or to the agricultural practices used in meat production.
-Reasons for objecting to killing animals for consumption may include animal rights, environmental ethics, or an aversion to inflicting pain or harm on other sentient creatures.
-Some people, while not vegetarians, refuse to eat the flesh of certain animals (such as cows, pigs, cats, dogs, horses, or rabbits) due to cultural or religious traditions.
+Reasons for objecting to killing animals for consumption may include animal rights, environmental ethics, or an aversion to inflicting pain or harm on sentient animals.
+Some people, while not vegetarians, refuse to eat the flesh of certain animals for cultural or religious reasons.